giantswarm/fmt/github/pull_requests.md

 6. Documenation

-Think about documenation and comments within your proposed changes so that it becomes self explanatory, put your own review comments first in order to provide more context.
+Think about documentation and comments within your proposed changes so that it becomes self explanatory, put your own review comments first in order to provide more context.

 ## Structure